emacsmirror/nikola/README.md

     -   `nikola-webserver-port`: Nikola's webserver port.
 Set to **8000** by default.

-    -   `nikola-deploy-input`: If **nil**, just execute plain deploy, if **t**, asks for user input, **any string** is passed to the deploy string.
+    -   `nikola-deploy-input`: If **nil**, just execute plain deploy, if **t**, asks for user input, **any string** is passed to the deploy string automatically.

         This variable is intended to use with a deploy script or command that uses git, thus needs a commit message.
 It could be used for whatever other reason, also.
 To use the message writed on emacs on the deploy order, you have to use the variable **$COMMIT**.
-For example, on your `conf.py` you could set:
+For example, your deploy command could be:

         DEPLOY_COMMANDS = {
              'default': [